New Canaan Disorderly Conduct Lawyer

 If minor children were involved in your New Canaan Disorderly Conduct arrest, or if children were in the home or vicinity of the dispute, then be prepared for a Connecticut Department of Children & Families (“DCF”) investigation.

 As the top New Canaan disorderly conduct lawyer know, anytime a domestic violence crime is alleged to have taken place in front of a child, DCF must then conduct either a low-risk “Family Assessment Response” or a higher-risk “Full Investigation” of abuse or neglect.

 The best New Canaan Connecticut DCF law firms warn their clients that DCF investigators will show up at their front door unannounced, and will want to interview every family member, including your children, without parents in the room.
-What New Canaan DCF investigators usually won’t tell you is that you have the right to an attorney to sit with you during all stages of the New Canaan DCF investigation.
+What New Canaan DCF investigators usually will not tell you is that you have the right to an attorney to sit with you during all stages of the New Canaan DCF investigation.

 That’s why you must tell the New Canaan DCF investigator that you will call them back to schedule an appointment after you’ve had a chance to speak with a top New Canaan Connecticut DCF investigation attorney and lawyer.
-So if you’ve been contacted by DCF following your New Canaan Disorderly Conduct arrest, click here to learn how to get your New Canaan DCF case closed and how to get Connecticut DCF investigators out of your life.
+So if you’ve been contacted by DCF following your New Canaan Disorderly Conduct arrest, click here to learn how to get your New Canaan DCF case closed and how to get investigators out of your life.

-Our New Canaan disorderly conduct attorneys will prepare you for your interview with Family Relations Officers, aggressively argue on your behalf at the restraining order hearing, and push back against any unnecessary and onerous conditions of release such as alcohol testing, anger management counseling and a GPS ankle bracelet.
+Our New Canaan disorderly conduct attorneys will prepare you for your interview with Family Relations Officers, aggressively argue on your behalf at the restraining order hearing, and push back against any unnecessary and onerous conditions of release such as alcohol testing, anger management counseling, and a GPS ankle bracelet.